AXIHIXA/Memo/notes/cpp/effective_cpp_notes_01_effective_cpp.md

   for example, that the unit `time^{1/2}` is the same as `time^{4/8}`.
 - **Optimizing matrix operations**.
-  Item 21 explains that some functions, including `operator*`, must return new objects, and Item 44 introduces the `SquareMatrix` class, so consider the following code:
+  Item 21 explains that some functions, including `operator*`, must return new objects, and Item 44 introduces the `SquareMatrix` class, so consider the following code.
+  Calculating result in the “normal” way calls for the creation of four temporary matrices, one for the result of each call to `operator*`.
+  Furthermore, the independent multiplications generate a sequence of four loops over the matrix elements.
+  Using an advanced template technology related to TMP called _expression templates_, it’s possible to eliminate the temporaries and merge the loops, all without changing the syntax of the client code above.
+  The resulting software uses less memory and runs dramatically faster.
 ```c++
 using BigMatrix = SquareMatrix<double, 10000>;
 BigMatrix m1, m2, m3, m4, m5;               // create matrices and give them values
 BigMatrix result = m1 * m2 * m3 * m4 * m5;  // compute their product
 ```
-  Calculating result in the “normal” way calls for the creation of four temporary matrices, one for the result of each call to `operator*`.
-  Furthermore, the independent multiplications generate a sequence of four loops over the matrix elements.
-  Using an advanced template technology related to TMP called _expression templates_, it’s possible to eliminate the temporaries and merge the loops, all without changing the syntax of the client code above.
-  The resulting software uses less memory and runs dramatically faster.
 - **Generating custom design pattern implementations**.
   Design patterns like Strategy (see Item 35), Observer, Visitor, etc. can be implemented in many ways.